swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 // regex: Regex<(Substring, Substring)>
 ```

-Additionally, this syntax provides a way to write a regex literal without needing to upgrade to Swift 5.7 mode.
+Additionally, this syntax provides a way to write a regex literal without needing to upgrade to a new language mode.

 #### Escaping of backslashes

 This syntax differs from raw string literals `#"..."#` in that it does not treat backslashes as literal within the regex.
 A string literal `#"\n"#` represents the literal characters `\n`.
 However a regex literal `#/\n/#` remains a newline escape sequence.

 One of the primary motivations behind this escaping behavior in raw string literals is that it allows the contents to be easily transportable to/from e.g external files where escaping is unnecessary.
 For string literals, this suggests that backslashes be treated as literal by default.
-For regex literals, it instead suggests that backslashes should retain their semantic meaning, as it enables interoperability with regexes taken from outside your code without having to adjust escape sequences to match the delimiters used.
+For regex literals however, it instead suggests that backslashes should retain their semantic meaning, as it enables interoperability with regexes taken from outside your code without having to adjust escape sequences to match the delimiters used.

 With string literals, escaping can be tricky without the use of raw syntax, as backslashes may have semantic meaning to the consumer, rather than the compiler.
 For example: